ruby/www.ruby-lang.org/en/documentation/index.md

 Although you can easily [try Ruby in your browser][1], you can also read the [installation guide](installation/) for help on installing Ruby.

+### Ruby Language Documentation

+The authoritative Ruby language documentation at [docs.ruby-lang.org][docs-rlo-en] is the place to start if you want to understand Ruby.
+It covers all aspects of the language and should be the first place you look when learning or referencing Ruby programming language.
+Other resources listed below are complementary to the official language documentation or they present Ruby documentation in a different format/style/flavor.

 ### Getting Started

 [Official FAQ](/en/documentation/faq/)